 Keeping the Bay Safe from Oil

-On January 18, 2005, the Federal Government filed a complaint in Federal District Court against the Commonwealth of Massachusetts challenging the Massachusetts Oil Spill Prevention Act.
-The Buzzards Bay Coalition intervened in order to assist the State in defending this landmark legislation.
+In January 2005, the federal government filed a complaint in Federal District Court against the Commonwealth of Massachusetts challenging the Massachusetts Oil Spill Prevention Act.
+The Buzzards Bay Coalition intervened in order to assist the state in defending this landmark legislation.

 During the 2003 Bouchard 120 disaster, the state of Massachusetts and the Coast Guard designated the Coalition as the volunteer coordinator for the oil-spill response.
 As such, we coordinated the public reporting phone line and trained hundreds of volunteers in wildlife rehabilitation, shoreline assessment, and public outreach.
 We also participated in beach inspections on behalf of the towns of Dartmouth, Fairhaven, Mattapoisett, Marion, Bourne, Falmouth, and Fairhaven, plus Naushon Island.
 Our advocacy led to the enhancement of municipal participation in these shoreline inspections and resulted in additional cleanup.

 On March 21, 2013, a vessel ran aground near the Stony Point Dike, spilling up to 350 gallons of gear oil into Buzzards Bay.
 The spill response included over a dozen local, state, and federal agencies and the Coalition.
 The rapid, aggressive response helped minimize the impact of this small spill.
 It is this type of response that the Coalition helped communities prepare for when we guided the creation of Geographic Response Plans for oil spills in Buzzards Bay in the wake of the Bouchard 120 spill nearly 10 years ago.